recovery-dev/Postfix-Server-Laravel-/readme.md

 ### Official Documentation

-Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs/5.2).
+Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs/5.3).

 # Installation

-First, clone git represitory
+First, clone git rep0sitory

 With Git SSH
 ```